 There are three main ways for lower-income Medicare beneficiaries to cover out of-pocket-costs when they can’t afford to purchase a Medigap supplemental plan or a Medicare Advantage policy:

-- Medicaid (eligibility significantly limited beginning at age 65 in Medicaid expansion states)
+- Medicaid (eligibility significantly limited beginning at age 65 in Medicaid expansion states; once a person turns 65, Medicaid eligibility is based on resources/assets, rather than just income)

 - Medicare Savings Programs (covering those up to 135 percent of the federal poverty level (FPL), with cost-sharing protection for beneficiaries up to 100 percent of FPL)